airi-utcn/AIRi-TV/README.md

 ```
 mv checkpoints/ VisualModel/SadTalker/
 ```
-Upload your image, audio and article into `assets/` directory.
+Upload your images, audios, and article into `assets/` directory.
-Note: you need to upload audio for both anchor and author.
+Note: you need to upload audio and portrait image for both anchor and author.

 Final step, run:
 ```